Xuther001/StocksQuery/README.md

 Currently the app will process ALL inputs.
 Yes, even if you enter an invalid stock symbol it will process it as if it's a valid stock symbol and will be saving the invalid stock symbol as well as the incorrect data returned by the API.
 ### Status: Fixed
 No Entries Yet

+## Disclaimer
+For the purposes of testing this app.
+Every "hour" is shortened to every "1 minute".
+So the app will update the stocks on your watch list every minute instead of every hour.